Coach Trip to the National Archives at Kew - February 2018

 BAFHS Family History Fair - September 2019

 Provisional date for our next Family History Fair in 2019:-

-Bristol & Avon Famly History Society will be holding its next Family History Fair on Saturday 9th September 2017
+Bristol & Avon Family History Society plans to hold its next Family History Fair

 at BAWA, 589 Southmead Road, Filton, Bristol, BS34 7RG

 further details will appear here when they are available

 New Book - The Truth Behind Bristol's Pauper Children

 A little-known chapter from Bristol’s past has been brought to life in a fascinating new book which explores the plight of the city’s Victorian vagrant children.